moonsharp-devs/moonsharp_org/mapping.md

 Sure it is.
 Automatic things are nice and good but when they fail, they fail in terribly complex ways.
 When in doubt or the thing gets too complicated, just use DynValue(s) instead.
 Not only you would gain in sanity and simplicity, it's also faster!
+Or, use custom converters.
 </div>

+#### Custom converters

+It's possible to customize the conversion process, however the setting is global and affects all scripts.
+To customize conversions, simply set the appropriate callbacks to Script.GlobalOptions.CustomConverters.

+For example, if we want all StringBuilders to be converted to uppercase strings when conversion from CLR to script happens, do:

+{% highlight csharp %}

+Script.GlobalOptions.CustomConverters.SetClrToScriptCustomConversion<StringBuilder>(
+	v => DynValue.NewString(v.ToString().ToUpper()));

+{% endhighlight %}

+If we want to customize how all tables are converted when they should match a IList<int> we can write

+{% highlight csharp %}

+Script.GlobalOptions.CustomConverters.SetScriptToClrCustomConversion(DataType.Table, typeof(IList<int>),
+	v => new List<int>() { ... });

+{% endhighlight %}

+If a converter returns *null*, the system will behave as if no custom converter existed.